It's absurd. Now they're trying to ban the Bible from displays honoring veterans.

-The vitriolic Military Religious Freedom Foundation (MRFF) – which views the Bible as a symbol of “religious oppression” – has forced three Veterans Affairs (VA) hospitals and a military base to ban the Bible from “Missing Man” displays.
+The a vitriolic group which views the Bible as a symbol of “religious oppression” has forced three Veterans Affairs (VA) hospitals and a military base to ban the Bible from “Missing Man” displays.

 “Missing Man” displays honor our MIA and POW soldiers with a special table containing symbolic items, including a Bible – which represents “faith” and our “country, founded as one nation under God.”